Okamon0427/Okamon0427/README.md

 # Hi there, I'm Takuto 👋
-### I'm working for iRestify as a Associate Software Developer
+### I'm working for Genesys as a Associate Software Developer

 ```javascript
 const takuto = {